The COSMIC Program at a Glance

 COSMIC's Director - Dr. William Kuo - was elected in 2013 to be a Fellow of the Meteorological Society of the Republic of China (Taiwan).

-This very prestigious award is only given to people who have made sustained and substantial contribution to the meteorological community in Taiwan.
+This very prestigious award is only given to those who have made sustained and substantial contribution to the meteorological community in Taiwan.

-Only about a dozen people have received this honor in the history of the Meteorological Society, these are all very well known scientists and leaders in Taiwan.
+In the history of the Meteorological Society, only about a dozen people have received this honor and all are very well-known scientists and leaders in Taiwan.

 A new chapter in the development of GPS/MET began on 4 December 1997 when UCAR signed a planning contract with Taiwan's National SPace Organization (NSPO) to explore meteorological applications of Global Positioning System (GPS) satellites and created the newest member of the UCAR Community Programs: the COSMIC Program Office.